Configure Email Notifications¶

 If you didn't add it during initial setup:

-- Navigate to Azure Portal > Microsoft Entra ID > App registrations
+- Go to Azure Portal > Microsoft Entra ID > App registrations.

 - Search for